iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 unit testing the various stages of a data processing pipeline.
 Here is a non exhaustive list of a few other unique challenges:

-- automatically re-train models upon changes
+- Automatically re-train models upon changes
-- systematically compare (and report) performance of different versions of a model
+- Systematically compare (and report) performance of different versions of a model
-- test data correctness when new datasets are introduced
+- Test data correctness when new datasets are introduced
-- handle a model training that is computationally intensive
+- Handle a model training that is computationally intensive

 Combining a version control tool (like `git`) together with `dvc` and `cml` opens a wide spectrum of possibilities that can help building better and smarter